Amcache timestamps explained: KeyLastWriteTimestamp vs LinkDate vs the rest

 • If the file's metadata changes between inventories (size, hash, version), the key is rewritten and the timestamp advances.

-• If nothing changes between inventories, the timestamp stays put — even if the appraiser ran again and confirmed the file is still present.
+• If nothing changes between inventories, the timestamp stays put.
+Even when the appraiser ran again and confirmed the file is still present.

 What KeyLastWriteTimestamp is good for#

-• the appraiser does not run instantly — there is up to ~24 h delay on workstations, longer on servers,
+• The appraiser does not run instantly.
+Up to ~24h delay on workstations, longer on servers.

-• the timestamp resolution is whatever the appraiser writes — typically second-precision.
+• Resolution is whatever the appraiser writes.
+Typically second-precision.

 • Time-window joins.
 Once you have a suspicious entry, take its KeyLastWriteTimestamp ± your chosen window (one hour is a common default) and join all other CSVs (Prefetch, Sysmon, Security 4688) on that window.
 You get the full story of what happened around the inventory event.